 Which board to choose depends on many factors.
 But let us know which board can lay a better foundation for success in the Civil Services exam.
 From a broader perspective ..
 The Civil Services Examination tests a candidate’s attitude towards serving the public.

-Civils examines knowledge of Indian history, culture, Indian politics, Indian geography, social and economic development of India, environment and ecology and international relations at the macro level.
-If the candidate chooses the optional subject according to his wishes .. he will be tested to see if he has in-depth knowledge in it.
-This civils examination system is specially designed to test the subtle, macro knowledge of the candidate.
-The student tests the ability to detect new changes in a subject.
+If the candidate chooses the optional subject according to his wishes, he will be tested to see if he has in-depth knowledge in it.
+This civils examination system is specially designed to test the candidate’s subtle, macro knowledge.
+The student tests his ability to detect new changes in a subject.

 However, there is nothing to worry about if the students choose any other board.
 If you do not choose the board that will help you lay the foundation like CBSE, you can join the bridge course.
 They are also available through Home Tuitions.
 They provide a basic knowledge of Communicative English and Humanities subjects.